Joona89/RconCopilot/README.md

 #Features:
 - Multiple server support
 - Basic RCON Commands such as change level, load workshop map, kick, ban, warmup end, yada yada.
-- Feel free to create PR's
+- Free text command field for not predefined commands

+Feel free to create PR's.
+This is completely hobby project done in few hours, so I wont be fixing most of the issue tickets.

 # UI